pfcdx/comicscale/README.md

 > [!NOTE]
 > First and fourth steps are supposed to be run in the master directory where comics are in.
+> Scripts doesn't take arguments.
+Run them and it will prompt you the directory you want to work with.

 1. Run ``scripts/extract-img.sh``
 2. Run ``scripts/upscale.sh`` <ins>**in the**</ins> ``-extracted`` directories.